Aldo Serena: Early career

+Milan arrival

+Serena enjoyed greater success after returning to Inter for his second spell in 1987.
+His best season with the Milan-side came during the 1988–89 campaign under manager Giovanni Trapattoni, when he won the Scudetto with Inter with a record 58 points (the club's thirteenth Serie A title overall), and was crowned top scorer of the league, scoring 22 goals.
+He also later won the 1989 Supercoppa Italiana and the 1990–91 UEFA Cup during his second spell with the club.

 After his second move to local rivals Milan in 1991, Serena's reputation as an Inter legend was somewhat tarnished, however; this was shown recently when Serena's name was booed by some of Inter's Ultras supporters when it was announced that he was to be part of an Inter Legends gathering after the final game of the 2006–07 league trophy presentation.
 Although Serena's first spell with Milan saw him help the team win the Serie B title and achieve Serie A promotion in 1983, as he scored eight goals in 20 appearances, his second spell with Milan was less successful; despite winning another Supercoppa Italiana in 1992, and another two Serie A titles in 1992 and 1993 under manager Fabio Capello, he was used with less frequency due to several injury struggles, only making tenappearances over his two final seasons, and he failed to score in Serie A during his second spell with the club, ultimately retiring from professional football in 1993.

-Serena and Christian Vieri (in 2005) are the only footballers to have played for both of the rival teams of Turin and Milan, and Serena is also one of six footballers to win the Serie A title with three clubs, a feat he managed with Juventus, Inter, and Milan; the others to have achieved the same feat are Giovanni Ferrari, Filippo Cavalli, Pietro Fanna, Sergio Gori and Attilio Lombardo.
+In 2005, Serena and Christian Vieri were the only footballers to have played for both of the rival teams of Turin and Milan, The former is also one of six footballers to win the Serie A title with three clubs, a feat he managed with Juventus, Inter, and Milan, whilst the others to have achieved the same feat are Giovanni Ferrari, Filippo Cavalli, Pietro Fanna, Sergio Gori and Attilio Lombardo.

 International career

-Serena played for the Azzurri in two World Cups, first in the 1986 FIFA World Cup and then in the 1990 FIFA World Cup on home soil, where Italy finished in third place, although he did not make a single appearance in the former tournament.
-Serena also played for the Italian under-23 side at the 1984 Summer Olympics, helping the team to a fourth-place finish.
-His senior international debut came in a 2–0 friendly win over Poland, in Pescara, on 8 December 1984, and he scored his first goal for Italy on 5 February 1986, in a 2–1 friendly win over West Germany in Avellino.
-In total he earned 24 caps and scored 5 goals for the senior Italian national team.
+Serena played for the Italy national football team in two World Cups: the 1986 FIFA World Cup and 1990 FIFA World Cup on home soil, where Italy finished in third place, but he did not make a single appearance in the former tournament.
+Serena also played for the Italian under-23 team at the 1984 Summer Olympics, helping the team to a fourth-place finish.
+On 8 December 1984, he debuted in a 2–0 friendly victory against Poland in Pescara.
+Serena scored his first goal for Italy on 5 February 1986, in a 2–1 friendly victory against West Germany in Avellino.
+In total, he earned 24 appearances and scored five goals for the Italian senior squad.